David Berman (mobster): World War II

+In 1936, Berman and his crew had violently disrupted meetings of the Silver Shirts, an American fascist and pro-Nazi organization, at a Minneapolis Elks Club and elsewhere.
 Susan Berman later learned that the Nuremberg Laws and the Holocaust enraged her father so intensely that he enlisted in the Canadian Army.
 Berman had, in fact, previously been turned away by the United States military for being a convicted felon.
 In addition, the attack on Pearl Harbor had not yet brought the United States into World War II.

 Berman and his Minnesota friend Nathan Gittlewich both fought in the European Theater as soldiers with the 18th Armoured Car Regiment, 12th Manitoba Dragoons, II Canadian Corps, which first experienced combat during the Normandy Landings.
 Berman was well-liked, and his fellow soldiers did not know that he was a major figure in Jewish-American organized crime.
 After being severely wounded by enemy fire, briefly presumed dead, and declared unfit for further active service, Berman returned to the Twin Cities.

 Las Vegas

 The December 1944 issue of the Public Press, edited by a Jewish journalist and Walter Liggett-style anti-corruption and anti-racketeering crusader named Arthur Kasherman, featured the headline Kline Administration Most Corrupt Regime in the History of the City.
 A month later, on the night of Jan.
-22, 1945, Kasherman was ambushed after eating dinner with a friend and shot dead on a sidewalk at 15th and Chicago avenues in Minneapolis.
+22, 1945, Kasherman was ambushed after eating dinner with a friend and shot dead on a sidewalk at 15th Street and Chicago Avenue in Minneapolis.
 Kasherman's murder made the front pages of newspapers across the Twin Cities, but few in Minneapolis were surprised when the police investigation was quickly shut down.

 Although Kasherman's murder remains unsolved, it ensured the electoral victory and first term of racket busting Minneapolis Mayor Hubert Humphrey, who is now known to have destroyed Berman's operations, while leaving those of Tommy Banks and Kid Cann largely unscathed.
-Berman moved his crew to the Las Vegas strip and operated there in concert with Genovese Family associates Bugsy Siegel, Dutch Goldberg and Moe Sedway.
+Berman moved his crew to the Las Vegas Strip and operated there in concert with Genovese Family associates Bugsy Siegel, Dutch Goldberg and Moe Sedway.

 According to journalists Ed Reid and Ovid Demaris, Berman was involved in the mob's investigation into Siegel and the missing profits of the Flamingo Hotel and Casino.
-Both journalists further allege that Berman, "had talked to Benny a number of times about it, warning him that if the matter was not settled soon he was going to find himself minus a head."
+Both journalists further allege that Berman, "had talked to Benny a number of times about it, warning him that if the matter was not settled soon he was going to find himself minus a head".

 Twenty minutes after the 1947 assassination of Bugsy Siegel in Beverly Hills, California, Gus Greenbaum, Moe Sedway and David Berman walked into the lobby of the Flamingo and announced that they were in charge.

 Berman died on the operating table during surgery to remove polyps from his colon on Father's Day, 1957.
 His daughter, journalist Susan Berman, always maintained that her father died under mysterious circumstances, but all indications were that he died of a heart attack during surgery.